 • Preheat oven to 375 degrees Fahrenheit.
 Line a muffin pan with non-stick muffin liners and set aside.

-• In a food processor, process raw pecans by themselves a few times until they’re broken down fairly well.
-Next, add maple syrup, coconut oil, salt, and gluten-free flour and process until combined and pecans are chopped finely.
+• Next, add maple syrup, coconut oil, salt, and gluten-free flour and process until combined.
 Set aside.

-• Scoop a big spoonful of the pecan crust mixture into each muffin liner.
-Push the mixture down with your fingers or a spoon so that it’s compact and no longer crumbly.
-Pour the pumpkin pie filling over each of the pecan crusts to create mini pumpkin pies, filling them up about ¾ of the way full.
+• Use a cookie scoop or a spoon and scoop the pecan crust mixture into each muffin liner so it fills up about 40-50% of the muffin liner.
+Push the mixture down with your fingers or a spoon so that it's compact and no longer crumbly.

 Notes